 This project was delightful to do.
 I love the attention to detail, especially with the size.
 I’ve always liked Serenity ship.
 There are several files that I have found, but none of them was even close to what Gambody offers.

 2. You mentioned that the Serenity spaceship was 3D printed on Formlabs Form 2 3D printer.
 Did you use the DLP/SLA/SLS 1.0 version STL files offered on Gambody marketplace without any changes?
 Or did you scale down the project?

 Yes, I did use Serenity ship model SLA files without any changes.

 However, I did scale down the shuttle, which I purchased separately to fit into this model.

 And even after scaling down, the details were incredible.
 I understand based on my response that you put a scaled-down version of a Serenity shuttle for use.
 I will have to download that.

-If you also wish to recreate a shuttle miniature model, carried by Serenity spaceship, you can download Serenity shuttle STL files for 3D printing this model and do a fantastic project in addition to replicating the famous Firefly-class vessel.
+If you also wish to recreate a shuttle miniature model, carried by Serenity spaceship, you can download Serenity shuttle 3D model STL files for 3D printing and do a fantastic project in addition to replicating the famous Firefly-class vessel.

 3. Is it your idea to work with transparent 3D printing material to light sections while painting?
 Or did you learn about this method somewhere?